NirmalHegde/NirmalHegde/README.md

 - Email: nirmalhegde821@gmail.com
 - LinkedIn: https://www.linkedin.com/in/nirmalhegde/

-### ⚡ Fun fact:
-I love emulation and one day want to build my own emulator!

 <!--
 **NirmalHegde/NirmalHegde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.